-There are over 500 million tweets sent out on Twitter every day.
+After all, there are over 500 million tweets sent out every day.

 Can you imagine searching through that amount of content or data to find specific information useful to your business?

-The advanced search offers useful filters that can help you find tweets in seconds.
-Seconds!
+Advanced search offers useful filters that can help you find almost anything in seconds.

-This guide will help you master Twitter’s advanced search and take your Twitter marketing to advanced levels.
-If you can master these searches, you’ll be at the top of your game and be ready to crush your competition on Twitter.
+This guide will help you master Twitter’s advanced search and take your Twitter marketing to new levels.
+When you master Twitter searches, you’ll be at the top of your game and be ready to crush your competition.